Amalgamating poset extensions and generating free lattices: Introduction

 As discussed in \cite[Remark 2.3]{DGP05}, the meanings of the terms `filter' and `ideal' are important here, as definitions that are equivalent for lattices diverge in the more general setting.
 The effect of varying these definitions on the canonical extension construction is investigated in \cite{Mor14}.

 Going further, it is not necessary to restrict to the sets of \emph{all} filters and ideals, however they are defined, or even to the relation of non-empty intersection.
 Going down this path leads \cite{MorVanA18} to define canonical extensions relative to a choice of a set of filters and a set of ideals.
 If we abandon explicit reference to filters, ideals and non-empty intersection altogether, but keep the essential ingredients of the Galois connection construction, we arrive at the generality of $\Delta_1$-completions \cite{GJP13}.
-This class of completions includes both canonical extensions and MacNeille completions, and is defined to include all completions in which the embedded image of the base poset is \emph{doubly dense} (i.e. every element of the completion is both a join of meets and a meet of joins of subsets from this image).
+This class of completions includes both canonical extensions and MacNeille completions (see e.g. \cite{Mac37,BanBru67}), and is defined to include all completions in which the embedded image of the base poset is \emph{doubly dense} (i.e. every element of the completion is both a join of meets and a meet of joins of subsets from this image).

-The basis of the construction of a $\Delta_1$-completion is a polarity $(X,Y,\R)$.
-Here $X$ and $Y$ are sets and $\R\subseteq X\times Y$ is a binary relation.
-From this a complete lattice can be constructed using the subsets of $X$ that are stable with respect to a Galois connection between $\wp(X)$ and $\wp(Y)$, this time defined using $\R$ in place of `non-empty intersection'.
-There is a 1-1 correspondence between $\Delta_1$-completions of a poset $P$ and polarities with certain properties (see \cite[Theorem 3.4]{GJP13} for the details, or \cite[Section 7]{Egr19sub} for a more general result).
+The basis of the construction of a $\Delta_1$-completion of a poset $P$ is a triple $(\cF,\cI,\R)$, where $\cF$ and $\cI$ are, respectively, sets of `filters' and `ideals' of $P$ (understood very generally), and $\R\subseteq \cF\times \cI$ is a binary relation.
+There is a 1-1 correspondence between $\Delta_1$-completions of a poset $P$ and polarities with certain properties (see \cite[Theorem 3.4]{GJP13} for the details, or \cite[Section 7]{Egr20} for a more general result).

-For polarities corresponding to a $\Delta_1$-completion of a poset $P$, the sets $X$ and $Y$ are implicitly meet- and join-extensions of $P$.
-Moreover, if $d:P\to C$ is the resulting $\Delta_1$-completion, there are natural embeddings of $X$ and $Y$ into $C$.
-This induces a natural order on $X\cup Y$, producing what is often referred to as the `intermediate structure'.
-It turns out that these natural embeddings are actually order-embeddings, so the orders on $X$ and $Y$ agree with the orders induced by $C$ on $X\cup Y$.
-Thus the intermediate structure is an amalgamation of $X$ and $Y$ into a common extension of $P$, using the relation $\R$ as a kind of glue for the two pieces.
+If $d:P\to C$ is the $\Delta_1$-completion resulting from polarity $(\cF,\cI,\R)$, there are natural embeddings of $\cF$ and $\cI$ into $C$.
+This induces a natural order on $\cF\cup \cI$, producing what is often referred to as the \emph{intermediate structure}.
+It turns out that the inclusion and reverse-inclusion orders on $\cI$ and $\cF$ respectively agree with the orders induced by $C$ on $\cF\cup \cI$.
+Thus the intermediate structure is an amalgam of $\cF$ and $\cI$, understood as posets, into a common extension of $P$, using the relation $\R$ as a kind of glue for the two pieces.
+See \cite[Section 1.3]{vG09} for a discussion of this for a quite general definition of `canonical extension', and \cite{GJP13}, particularly Section 3, for the details in the general setting of $\Delta_1$-completions.